vicnesterenko/Practice_Python_Tasks/shape_calculator/README.md

 Description:
 The "Shape Calculator" is a Python program that allows users to perform basic calculations for different geometric shapes, including triangles, circles, and rectangles.
 This README file provides an overview of the program's functionality and how to use it.

+This repo has 3 types of files:
+   - `calculator.py` - logic with functions.
+   - `calculator_oop.py` - logic with OOP.
+   - ` test.py` - tests file.

 Features:
 1. **Triangle Calculations:**
    - Calculate the perimeter of a triangle.